 professors who provide photocopies of textbooks to enable students to

 Texas A&M International University seeks to provide reasonable

 accommodations for all qualified persons with disabilities.
 This

 University will adhere to all applicable federal, state, and local

 laws, regulations and guidelines with respect to providing reasonable

 accommodations as required to afford equal education opportunity.
-It
+It is

-fashion to arrange for suitable accommodations.
+arrange for suitable accommodations.

-Student Attendance and Leave of Absence (LOA) Policy:
+Student Attendance and Leave of Absence (LOA) Policy

 As part of our efforts to assist and encourage all students towards